niclabs/dtcconfig/readme.md

 The command will create two sets of configuration files:
  * It will create one client configuration, located on `<config>` path.
  * It will create a folder on `<nodes-config>` path, creating another folder with the name pattern `node_<i>` for each node declared.

+# Advanced

+The following options are not required for the basic operation of this command.

+## Generate Curve

+If you execute `./dtcconfig generate-curve`, you can generate a key pair for its use with new nodes.